-We plan to conduct several clinical trials for AMX0035 in parallel over the next several years, including multiple clinical trials in patients with ALS and other indications, which may make our decision as to which indication to focus on more difficult.
-As a result, we may forgo or delay pursuit of opportunities with other indications that could have had greater commercial potential or likelihood of success.
-In addition, we are continuing to evaluate plans to explore the use of AMX0035 in patients with AD, Wolfram syndrome and other indications.
-However, we may focus on or pursue one or more of our target indications over other potential indications and such development efforts may not be successful, which would cause us to delay the clinical development and approval of AMX0035.
+We plan to conduct several clinical trials for AMX0035 in parallel over the next several years, including multiple clinical trials in patients with ALS and other indications, which may make our decision as to which indication to prioritize more difficult.
+As a result, we may forgo or delay pursuit of opportunities with other indications that we believe could have had greater commercial potential or likelihood of success.
+In addition, we are continuing to evaluate plans to explore the use of AMX0035 in patients with AD, Wolfram syndrome, PSP and other indications, and other product candidates in ALS and additional neurodegenerative diseases.
+However, we may focus on or pursue one or more of our target indications over other potential indications and product candidates and such development efforts may not be successful, which would cause us to delay the clinical development and approval of AMX0035, and other product candidates.
 Furthermore, research activities to identify additional indications for AMX0035 require substantial technical, financial, and human resources.
 We may not successfully develop these additional modifications for chemistry-related, stability-related, or other reasons.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
-Our spending on current and future research and development activities for specific indications may not yield any commercially viable products.
+Our spending on current and future research and development activities for specific indications or formulations of AMX0035 or other product candidates may not yield any commercially viable products.